BrindaK15/MERN-Full-Stack-Training/attack-on-titan/README.md

 Completed Step 2 by defining and exporting the CharacterProps and QuizQuestion TypeScript interfaces in src/types.ts, thereby establishing essential static type contracts for the application's core data.

+#### Step 3: Utility-First Styling(Tailwind CSS in Next.js)

+1. Successfully styled the entire page exclusively using Tailwind CSS utility classes.
+2. Implemented full responsive design using breakpoints(sm:,md:,lg:) to ensure optimal viewing on all device sizes.
+3. Created a visually dramatic and themed aesthetic featuring a dark color palette and high-contrast elements.
+4. Designed a dynamic, full-screen hero section with custom energetic shadows and a hover effect.

 ### Getting Started: Running the Project